cityofaustin/digital-services-engagement-guide/_words/part-3-working-through-disagreement-and-tension.md

 * There’s tension in the air.
 Stop and ask yourself and your team why.

   * Is this an organizational readiness issue or an issue of the organization not understanding the approach of your work?
 Find the root of the tension before you try to address it.
 To find out, focus on clarifying the approach to the work and reaching agreement on that.
-Then reassess where everyone is at.
+Then re-assess where everyone is at.
 If issues remain, then there’s reason to think tension exists because of the content of your work rather than its approach.

 * When staff become alarmed or fearful or critical, this is your signal that useful information is there for you to learn.
 Ask why.